 They can go to ODDUA PUBLISHING.

 We very much appreciate you spending time with us.
 We look forward to checking out the Ethical Slut.
 I’ll put it right at the top of my list.
-I’ll listen to the audiobook that’ll make my life easier.
-Plus, it will totally confuse the crap out of my partner.
+But first, I’ll listen to the audiobook that’ll make my life easier.
+Plus, it will confuse the crap out of my partner.

 “What are you listening to?
 Allegra said I needed to listen to this; it’s about relationships.”

-Thank you for joining us, and we look forward to further conversations.
+Thank you for joining us, and we look forward to furthering our conversations.